Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Jint/readme.txt

 ﻿

    ----------------------------------------------------------------------
-      README file for JavaScript Engine Switcher for .Net: MSIE 1.1.3
+      README file for JavaScript Engine Switcher for .Net: Jint 1.0.0

    ----------------------------------------------------------------------